Login

 The learning assessment is based on three criteria:

-1) attendance to the weekly flipped classrooms.
+1) active participation in the ‘flipped classroom’ activities.
 Students divided into small groups are offered themes/problems to be addressed/solved within a given time to discuss with the rest of the class.

 2) Delivery of homeworks.
 Every week there are problems that students must solve and submit in electronic format.

 3) Final written test.
-The final exam consists of two/three open-ended, "open book" questions on each of the modules into which the program is divided, "Financial Engineering for Investment" and "Data Science for Finance."
+The final test, in “open book” mode, consists of open-ended questions.
 The questions include theoretical/modeling questions and problem-solving/examples addressed during the course.
 The student is expected to understand the main mathematical/statistical techniques used in financial market modeling and analysis and their subsequent independent application to complex financial products for risk measurement and management.
 In addition, communication skills in terms of language properties and clarity of exposition are assessed in adherence with the Dublin descriptors.